There’s a lot of beautiful mystery in the story of the magi.

 Packing up to head home, none of them was asking, “Was that really worth it?”

 Here’s what we do know.
-They represented the first worship of the Gentiles, with great sacrifice and adoration.
+The magi represented the first worship of the Gentiles, with great sacrifice and adoration.

-Their obedience and perseverance in a curious journey meant Christ was worshiped as he should be.
+Their obedience and perseverance in a curious journey meant people worshiped Christ as he should be.
 (Remember John Piper?
 “Missions exists because worship doesn’t.”)

 That baby had a way of leaving an impression on people.
 I think of the shepherds, “glorifying and praising God for all they had heard and seen, as it had been told them” (Luke 2:20).